 One scary situation we experienced this pandemic was when I needed medical help and the panic we felt when we reached the hospital full of covid patients.

 It happened last year, just a few days after the government recommended a lockdown in Metro Manila and nearby areas.
 I was anxious because I was feverish and lethargic for five days.
-The first thing that came to mind is I might have Covid.
+The first thing that came to mind was I might have Covid.
 I felt helpless thinking about it.
 What would happen to my family if it was Covid?
-Will I recover from it?
+Would I recover from it?

 The lockdown continued for months.
 I was not able to visit our doctor for a scheduled checkup.
 I was and still am afraid to visit the clinic for fear of exposing myself to the virus.
 I was not aware of teleconsultation or medical consultation online until I had a recurrent UTI.

 Besides anxiety, which causes restlessness and sleepless nights, the pandemic also leads to a rising incidence of obesity.
 Ironically, obesity is one of the risk factors for getting Covid.
 Being at home for the longest time and inactivity made me gain weight.
 At five feet and one inch, I weigh 162 pounds.
 According to the weight and exercise calculator, my BMI (Body Mass Index) is 30.61.
 It means Iâ€™m suffering from obesity.